Etejerina/a-walk-in-python/day_3.md

 ['Pearl jam', 'bass', 10, True]
 ```

-And also, yopu can change a range of items
+And also, you can change a range of items

 ```python
 a_list = ['Pearl jam', 'guitar', 10, True]